ControlHair: Synergizing Physics Simulator and Video Diffusion for Controllable Dynamic Hair Rendering

 \section{Abstract}

 Hair simulation and rendering are challenging due to complex strand dynamics, diverse material properties, and intricate light–hair interactions.
 Recent video diffusion models can generate high-quality videos, but they lack fine-grained control over hair dynamics.
-We present \proj, a hybrid framework that integrates a physics simulator with conditional video diffusion to enable controllable dynamic hair rendering. \proj adopts a three-stage pipeline: it first encodes physics parameters (e.g., hair stiffness, wind) into per-frame geometry using a simulator, then extracts per-frame control signals, and finally feeds control signals into a video diffusion model to generate videos with desired hair dynamics.
+We present \proj, a hybrid framework that integrates a physics simulator with conditional video diffusion to enable precise and controllable dynamic hair rendering. \proj adopts a three-stage pipeline: it first encodes physics conditions into per-frame geometry using a simulator, then extracts per-frame control signals, and finally feeds control signals into a video diffusion model to generate videos with desired hair dynamics.
 This cascaded design decouples physics reasoning from video generation, supports diverse physics, and makes training the video diffusion model easy.
 Trained on a curated 10K video dataset, \proj outperforms text- and pose-conditioned baselines, delivering precisely controlled hair dynamics.
-We further demonstrate three use cases of \proj: dynamic hairstyle try-on, bullet-time effects, and cinemagraphic. \proj introduces the first physics-informed video diffusion framework for controllable hair dynamics.
-We provide a teaser video and experimental results on our \href{https://linwk20.github.io/controlhair-web}{https://linwk20.github.io/controlhair-web}.
+We also demonstrate three use cases of \proj, including dynamic hairstyle try-on, bullet-time effects, and cinemagraphic.
+Project page: \href{https://linwk20.github.io/controlhair-web}{https://linwk20.github.io/controlhair-web}.